-Lescott, who has 26 England caps to his name, also lifted the FA Cup and League Cup during his time at the Etihad Stadium and boasts a wealth of experience in European competition.
+* A double Barclays Premier League winner with City, Lescott also has 26 England caps to his name, FA Cup and League Cup winners' medals and a wealth of European competition experience.

 * The Brummie started his career down the A41 with Wolverhampton Wanderers, making his debut as a 17-year-old against Sheffield Wednesday at Molineux in August 2000.